-A quiz or report problem is given in every class.
-The grade is evaluated by the sum of their scores and the midterm and final exams.
-The grading weights of them are 30% and 70%, respectively.
+During this course, students will be given simple quizzes related to the day's class and report problems about homogenization.
+The midterm exam will cover the content of the first half of the course (lessons 1 to 5), and the semester exam will cover the content of the second half of the course (lessons 7 to 12).
+The grade will be determined by the sum of the quiz score (20%), report score (20%), midterm and semester exam score (60%).
+A score of 60% or more will be considered a pass.

+固体の力学物性と破壊(3)

+[Textbooks]

-Not specified
+Not used Not specified

+[References, etc.]
-Keiichiro Togo [TM]Zairyo Kyodo Kaiseki-gaku (Uchida Rokakuho Publishing Co., Ltd.) ISBN: 4753651320 (in Japanese)

-Naohiro Igata Strength of materials (Baifukan Co.)
-ISBN:4563031860 (in Japanese)

-Charles Kittel Kittel's Introduction to Solid State Physics (Wiley John + Sons) ISBN:1119454166
+(Reference books) Keiichiro Togo 『Zairyo Kyodo Kaiseki-gaku』 (Uchida Rokakuho Publishing Co., Ltd) ISBN: 4753651320 (in Japanese) Naohiro Igata 『Strength of materials』 (Baifukan Co.)
+ISBN:4563031860 (in Japanese) Charles Kittel 『Kittel's Introduction to Solid State Physics』 (Wiley John + Sons) ISBN:1119454166

+(Related URLs)

 (This course does not have a web site.)

+[Study outside of class (preparation and review)]

 Review the lecture materials and note by yourself.
 In the next lecture, make a qustion about the points that you could not understand well.

+(Other information (office hours, etc.))

 Additional information is presented in the first class of each teacher.

+Please visit KULASIS to find out about office hours.

-Course nu ımber U-ENG G23 3.
-3200 LJ71 U-EN G23 33200 LJ77 Course title (and course title in English) city and Stress Analysis Instructor's name, job title, and department of affiliation Graduate School of Engineering Professor, MURATA SUMIHIKO Target yea r 3rd year students o or above Number credits of 4 Year /semesters 2024/First semester Days and periods Mor n.1,2 Class 4. d - Lecture (Face-t o-face course) Language of instruction Japanese
+Course nu ımber U-EN G23 3.
+3200 LJ77 U-EN G23 33200 LJ71 Course title (and course title in English) city and Stress Instructor's name, job title, and department of affiliation Graduate School of Engineering Professor, MURATA SUMIHIKO Target yea Par 3rd year students or above Credits 4 Year /semesters 2025/First semester Days and periods n.1,2 Class s style Lecture (Face-t o-face course) se) Language of instruction Japanese